This story took place in May 2009.

 After a late evening out with the family, I got famished.
 We decided to stop by a local KFC / Pizza Hut.
 Things started off fine as I ordered the grilled chicken – all dark meat and my wife ordered mini pizzas for her and the kids.
 Now keep in mind that I had to wait 15 minutes for the grilled chicken to cook (you ever wonder how the grilled chicken is prepared without a grill?).
 The cashier rang up the order; we paid and waited for the chicken along with the pizzas.

 What happened next was a bit of a spectacle.

-And we lived happily ever after well, no not really…
+And we lived happily ever after well, no, not really.

-All in all, in the time it took to get and order of chicken and pizzas, I could have bought a raw chicken, seasoned it, and cooked it with a cigarette lighter while ordering pizza delivery from Venice Italy.
+I swear by the time they were done, the sun was coming up.
+I could have bought a raw chicken, seasoned it, and cooked it with a cigarette lighter while ordering pizza delivery from Venice, Italy.